Common valuations of division polynomials: Proof of the main theorem

-If $n_P\mid k$, then $(kP.O)_v>0$ for the first part of the lemma.
+Now, we prove the second part of the lemma.
+If $n_P\mid k$, then $(kP.O)_v>0$.
 If $n_P\nmid k$, then $k=qn_P+r$ with $0<r<n_P$.
 Recall that the identity is a non-singular point of the curve reduced modulo $v$.
 Hence, if $(kP.O)_v>0$, then $kP$ reduces to the identity modulo $v$ and then also the point $rP=kP-q(n_PP)$ reduces to the identity.
 This is absurd from the definition of $n_P$. \end{proof} \begin{proposition} Assume that $P$ has non-singular reduction and $(P.O)_v=0$.
 Then, $k_{v,n}(P)=0$ for all $n\geq 1$. \end{proposition} \begin{remark} This proposition was proved for number fields by Ayad \cite{ayad}.
-Their proof works also in our case, but it is very different from our. \end{remark} \begin{proof} Since $P$ has non-singular reduction, then $c_v(kP)=0$ for any $k$ (see Lemma \ref{tab:corr_terms}).
+Their proof works also in our case, but it is very different from ours. \end{remark} \begin{proof} Since $P$ has non-singular reduction, then $c_v(kP)=0$ for any $k$ (see Lemma \ref{tab:corr_terms}).
 Hence, from Lemma \ref{lemma:psiinter}, $v(\psi_k(P)) = (kP.O)_v$ for all $k$ such that $kP\neq O$.